marklogic/marklogic-kubernetes/docs/Local_Development_Tutorial.md

  --  If you want to forward other ports just append them to the command separated by a space

-- Finally access your browser and navigate to `localhost:8001` and you should see the MarkLogic Server Admin Interface -- If your unable to see the MarkLogic Server Admin Interface interface proceed to the debugging section to gather more information on the cluster and potential errors.
+- Finally access your browser and navigate to `localhost:8001` and you should see the MarkLogic Server Admin Interface -- If you're unable to see the MarkLogic Server Admin Interface interface proceed to the debugging section to gather more information on the cluster and potential errors.

 - Proceed to the [Cleanup](##Cleanup) section in order to teardown the cluster when finished